NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Whole SFA/MF Buildings
 **********************

-As of v1.7.0, OpenStudio-HPXML can model whole SFA/MF buildings in a single combined simulation.
+Alternatively, OpenStudio-HPXML can model whole SFA/MF buildings in a single combined simulation.

 Modeling a whole SFA/MF building is defined in ``/HPXML/SoftwareInfo/extension``.